ameldedic/week-13-class-1/README.md

 # AGENDA
 -
 ## Bootstrap
-the most popular HTML, CSS, and JS framework in the world for building responsive, mobile-first projects on the web.
+It's the most popular HTML, CSS, and JS framework in the world for building responsive, mobile-first projects on the web.
 https://v4-alpha.getbootstrap.com/getting-started/download/

 -